tristanmontoya/StableSpectralElements.jl/README.md

 <p align=center>
 <img src="docs/src/assets/visualization.png" alt="drawing" style="width:300px;"/>

 **StableSpectralElements.jl** is a Julia framework for the numerical solution of hyperbolic and mixed hyperbolic-parabolic conservation laws on general unstructured grids using [provably stable discontinuous spectral-element methods with the summation-by-parts property](https://tjbmontoya.com/papers/MontoyaPhDThesis24.pdf), with an emphasis on dispatched strategies for the evaluation of a broad class of discretization operators.
-StableSpectralElements.jl supports shared-memory parallelization through multithreading.

 ## Installation